markcxx/NetEase-Player-User-Manual/README_EN.md

 ### Installation Steps

-1. Visit the [Official Website](https://github.com/markcxx/NetEase-Player-release) or [Download Page](https://github.com/markcxx/NetEase-Player-release/releases/tag/NetEasePlayer-v1.0.2) to download the latest installer.
+1. Visit the [official website](https://github.com/markcxx/NetEase-Player-release) or [download page](https://github.com/markcxx/NetEase-Player-release/releases/tag/NetEasePlayer-v1.0.4) to download the latest installer.
-2. After downloading, double-click the installer (`NetEase.Player-v1.0.3.exe`).
+2. After downloading, double-click the installer (`NetEase.Player-v1.0.4.exe`).
-3. Follow the installation wizard instructions.
+3. Follow the installation wizard to complete setup.

-4. After installation completes, `DO NOT check the "Run Software" option`.
+### Launching the Software

-### Launching Software
+- ~~After installation, locate the desktop shortcut and run it as administrator.~~

-- Find the desktop shortcut and `Run as Administrator`.
+- Alternatively, find "NetEase Player" in the Start menu and launch it.

-- Or launch through Start Menu → "NetEase Player".
+**Note**: ~~To ensure proper functionality, it is recommended to run both the installer and the software as administrator.~~

-**Note**: To ensure proper operation, we recommend `running both installer and software as Administrator`.
+        Version 1.0.4 has fixed the requirement for administrator privileges.

 ------